sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

  - Value Maps Info for various device-data Attributes, etc.

-### 3.3 Generic Devcie-Object Class Design
+### 3.3 Generic Devcie Object-Class Design

 ![Figure2: PSU Generic Object Class](images/pddf_generic_plugin_psu_2.0.png "PSU Generic Object Class")

-Generic device-object classes are extended from respective base classes but do not have any platform specific data.
+Generic device object-classes are extended from respective base classes but do not have any platform specific data.
 All the platform specific data mentioned below, is retrieved from JSON files.
   * Platform inventory
   * SysFS paths of various device attributes
   * Platform dependent interpretations of some of the attribute values